wp-stateless/wp-stateless.github.io/docs/constants.md

 Since `3.1.0`

-Sets a path to a log file where to output loggin information during the background sync.
+Sets a path to a log file where to output logging information during the background sync.
 If not defined, a default `error_log` handler will be used.

 accepted values (_string_): `/var/www/my-log-file.log`
 default value: `none`